aleksas/pydelay/README.md

 Copy vcruntime140d.dll from C:\Windows\System32 to any folder, which is reachable in the path in the advanced system settings/environment variables/ system variables.

+For more details on windows installation refer to https://stackoverflow.com/questions/34363477/pystan-compileerror-command-gcc-failed-with-exit-status-1-windows?rq=1

  enjoy !!